Select an image above for more info.

 During the festivities of Holy Week, Christmas / New Year's, and the San Lucas Feast Day (Oct.18), San Lucans do not work.
 Groups are welcome to visit the Mission, but should be aware that typical site work will not be available.

-It is required that medical groups bring translators.
+Translation can be provided although many groups choose to bring their own translators.
 Short-term volunteers are not required to speak Spanish, although being able to converse with Guatemalans – particularly in a medical context – will greatly facilitate the experience.
+Remember that Spanish will be the second language for most of your patients who speak a Mayan dialect at home.
+Your health promoter can help if something seems lost in translation.

 If your group would like to bring medical supplies for the clinic, a complete list can be found here.
 Medications for your time in San Lucas, need to be either purchased through the clinic prior to your trip, or you are asked to bring them.
 We will need to get the details of the medications, amount and expiration dates (need to be 13 month before expiration) to the clinic so that we can get the customs red stamp to ease bringing them into the country.